Chart Color Schemes

 Gilgandra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gilgandra, as per the latest Census, 91.6% of dwellings were houses, with the remaining 8.4% comprising semi-detached homes, apartments, and other types.
-This compares to Non-Metro NSW's figures of 88.0% houses and 12.1% other dwellings.
-Home ownership in Gilgandra stood at 42.8%, with mortgaged properties at 26.1% and rented ones at 31.1%.
+In Gilgandra, as per the latest Census, 91.6% of dwellings were houses while 8.4% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Non-Metro NSW's figures of 88.0% houses and 12.1% other dwellings.
+Home ownership in Gilgandra stood at 42.8%, with mortgaged properties accounting for 26.1% and rented ones making up 31.1%.
 The median monthly mortgage repayment was $1,062, lower than Non-Metro NSW's average of $1,450.
-The median weekly rent in Gilgandra was $200, compared to Non-Metro NSW's $280.
-Nationally, Gilgandra's mortgage repayments were significantly lower at $1,062 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Weekly rent in Gilgandra was recorded at $200, compared to Non-Metro NSW's $280.
+Nationally, Gilgandra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing